thethumbler/thumbler.dev/content/posts/linux-system-in-an-hour-or-less.md

 For more advanced system routines/functionality, we have user-space libraries.
 These libraries offer extra functionality not offered by the kernel directly, like compression, cryptography, rendering, etc.

 The most important library is the C Standard Library `libc`.
 This library acts as a glue/wrapper over kernel routines and offers some extra functionality.
 Almost all applications use `libc`.
-We will be using [musl-libc](http://musl.libc.org/), which is a small yet correct C Standard.
+We will be using [musl-libc](http://musl.libc.org/), which is a small yet correct C standard library.

 ### System Utils